A Guide to Building Foundations

 Pouring the concrete

-Time is not on your side as concrete typically starts to go off within two hours of being mixed.
-The actual time will depend on the type of concrete and the ambient temperature: in cold weather it can take twice as long for the concrete to set; in hot weather the setting time could be reduced to 30 mins.
+Time is not on your side, as concrete typically starts to harden within two hours of being mixed.
+The actual time will depend on the type of concrete and the ambient temperature: in cold weather, it can take twice as long for the concrete to set, while in hot weather, the setting time could be reduced to 30 minutes.

-It’s important to make sure there’s enough room on site for the delivery truck: they are around 9.5 metres long, three metres wide and four metres high with a turning circle of about 17.5 metres and weigh up to 32 tonnes.
-Ready-mixed concrete trucks have extension ramps that can reach around three or four metres so unless the concrete can be off loaded at various positions around the site, you may need to use a concrete pump.
+It’s important to make sure there’s enough room on site for the delivery truck.
+Ready-mixed concrete trucks have extension ramps that can reach around three or four metres so unless the concrete can be offloaded at various positions around the site, you may need to use a concrete pump.

-If you are using wheelbarrows, make sure you have the manpower available to speed up the job as 1m3 of concrete will fill around 30-40 wheelbarrows!
-Paths to the pour must be cleared and planks laid to deal with any slopes or uneven ground.
+If you are using wheelbarrows, make sure you have the manpower available to speed up the job.
+Paths to the pour must be cleared, and planks must be laid to deal with any slopes or uneven ground.

 It is not advisable to lay concrete in any adverse weather conditions but, if it is unavoidable, there are a few things to consider.
 The minimum air temperature to pour concrete is 3°C to make sure that ice doesn’t form within the mix, which could compromise the strength of the concrete.
-You should also never pour on top of ice or frost so, if this is looking likely, protect the sub base with insulating blankets or thaw it with heaters before the pour, or ask about our Fast track concrete range.
+You should also never pour on top of ice or frost, so protect the sub base with insulating blankets or thaw it with heaters before the pour.
+Our guide to cold weather concrete pours can provide more advice on laying concrete at low temperatures.

 You can pour concrete in the rain as long as the ground drains well and there aren’t any rainwater pools.
-Once it is poured, cover using tarpaulin or sheeting while it cures.
-Heavy rain will damage the surface of the concrete so, if appearance is important, make sure there is cover to keep the rain away until you are ready to apply the final finish.
+Once it is poured, cover it with tarpaulin or sheeting while it cures.
+Heavy rain will damage the surface of the concrete, so if appearance is important, make sure there is cover to keep the rain away until you are ready to apply the final finish.

 The concrete will be reasonably wet when it is poured so a shovel or rake can be used to roughly level the concrete.
 A straight-edged piece of timber can then be used to tamp down the concrete, eliminating any air pockets.
 Repeated tamping will create a reasonably smooth surface but a steel float trowel can be used as the concrete starts to harden for a finer finish.
 It is worth noting that smooth concrete can be quite slippery so often a ‘rough’ tamped or brush finish is preferable.